masterpointio/masterpoint.io/content/updates/migrate-off-tfc.md

 1. Locate your state files.
 You will need to migrate these state files if they're stored in Terraform Cloud.
 1. Evaluate the variables and secrets stored within Terraform Cloud.
 1. Evaluate any additional Terraform Cloud use cases or tools that you rely on (for example, drift detection, Infracost, Sentinel, or similar tools).
-1. Consider and define any new or different  configuration your IaC migration destination requires.
+1. Consider and define any new or different configuration that your new IaC migration destination requires.

 This initial assessment will help you plan your migration strategy and ensure no critical data is lost during the transition.